allenluce/mmap-object/README.md

 ### MMO(path, [mode], [initial_file_size], [max_file_size], [initial_bucket_count])

 Opens an existing file or creates a new file mapped into shared memory.
-Returns an object that provides access to the shared memory.
+Returns an object with two keys: `obj` for access to the shared memory and `control` for access to the control object.
 Throws an exception on error.

 __Arguments__